kubeedge/kubeedge/docs/setup/kubeedge_install.md

 5. [Run KubeEdge](#Run-KubeEdge)
 6. [KubeEdge Pre-Check](#KubeEdge-Pre-Check)
 ## Abstract
 KubeEdge is composed of cloud and edge parts.
 It is built upon Kubernetes and provides core infrastructure support for networking, application deployment and metadata synchronization between cloud and edge.
-So if we want to setup kubeedge, we need to setup kubernetes cluster, cloud side and edge side.
+So if we want to setup KubeEdge, we need to setup Kubernetes cluster, cloud side and edge side.

-+ on cloud side, we need to install docker, kubernetes cluster and cloudcore.
++ on `cloud side`, we need to install Docker, Kubernetes cluster and cloudcore.
-+ on edge side, we need to install docker, mqtt and edgecore.
++ on `edge side`, we need to install Docker, mqtt and edgecore.

 ## Prerequisites